Garrett Cooper Player Props: Marlins vs. Red Sox

-The Miami Marlins, including Garrett Cooper (.316 batting average in his past 10 games), take on starter Garrett Whitlock and the Boston Red Sox at Fenway Park, Tuesday at 7:10 PM ET.
+On Wednesday, Garrett Cooper (.476 slugging percentage in past 10 games, including one home run) and the Miami Marlins face the Boston Red Sox, whose starting pitcher will be Kaleb Ort.
+First pitch is at 7:10 PM ET.

-In his last game, he racked up two hits (going 2-for-4) against the Pirates.
+In his last appearance, he had three hits (going 3-for-5 with a double and two RBI) against the Red Sox.

 Garrett Cooper Game Info & Props vs. the Red Sox